-Groups have a caret (triangle) icon next to the name of the group.
-If the caret is pointing down, then that group has been expanded.
-If the caret is pointing to the right, then that group can be expanded.
-If you click on the group name or the caret it will toggle between expanded and collapsed.
+Folders have a triangle icon next to the name of the folder.
+If the triangle is pointing down, then that folder has been expanded.
+If the triangle is pointing to the right, then that folder can be expanded.
+If you click on the folder name or the triangle it will toggle between expanded and collapsed.

-The views are grouped into hierarchies based on how the views are named.
+The views are grouped into hierarchical folders based on how the views are named.
 The configuration of views is discussed in section 3.1 below.

-- Personal - your personal views are put into this group
+- Personal - your personal views are put into this folder

-- Misc - any views which do not have a hierarchy are put into this group.
+- Misc - any views which do not have a hierarchy are put into this folder.

 2.3 Filtering Views